“…There’s an effective way to compete with bigger companies without having to exhaust your business’ threshold to zero.”

 Identify your customers now.
 Why do these clients come back for your products or services?
 It’s best to find your common interests and characteristics.
 Find out who frequents your business as people like them could benefit from what you have to offer.

 Your competitors are targeting people, and if so, who are they?
 You may want to find out about their customers.
-Still, we suggest that you target the similar audience without going after the same one.
+Still, we suggest that you target a similar audience without going after the same one.
 In this case, you may be able to find an audience that your competition is missing.

 You want your products and services to stand out.
 To do so, highlight their features and why they would benefit your clientele.
 For instance, an online marketing company offers Seach Engine Optimization services.
 The benefits from this are that their customers get the online exposure they’re asking for.
 The exposure via search engines works in a way that generates leads to their market.
 Having said that, featuring these would be beneficial for both customers and yourself.